ssrp/SubSpectralNet/README.md

 #### Training Speed

 The training speed depends on the parameters that you set for SubSpectrogram size and mel-hop size, as they decide the final architecture of the network.
-For example, when the model was trained using Nvidia Tesla K80 card, on 200 mel-bin spectrograms, 20 sub-spectrogram size and 10 mel-bin hop-size, the time taken for one epoch is around 210s.
+For example, when the model is trained using Nvidia Tesla K80 card, on 200 mel-bin spectrograms, 20 sub-spectrogram size and 10 mel-bin hop-size, the time taken for one epoch is around 210s.

 ## Other Implementations